siobhanlgorman/knits-and-pieces/README.md

 * Enter a name for the application which must be unique, in this case the app name is 'favoureats'
 * Select a region, in this case Europe
 * Click create app

-install psycopg2 and djdatabase and add to requirements
+* Install psycopg2 and djdatabase in the IDE and add to requirements
-2. Add postgres database to app resources in heroku and copy db url
+* Add postgres database to app resources in heroku and copy db url
 #### 3. Create the Database
 * Install psycopg2 and djdatabase in the workspace and add to requirements.txt
 * In the Heroku dashboard click on the Resources tab